Tech & Society Week

 12:00 PM – 1:45 PM | Roundtable Discussion: AI and Democracy

-Details: This roundtable aims to gather the Georgetown community to reflect on the intersections between AI and Democracy.
-The event builds and expands on a two-panel event taking place the previous evening, “Making AI Work for the People.”
-Following brief opening remarks from a small panel, attendees will engage in an open discussion, exploring key themes, unanswered questions, and implications for research, policy, and pedagogy relating to AI and democracy.
-The roundtable offers an opportunity to deepen the previous evening’s conversation in a smaller, more intimate setting and to consider how Georgetown — given its unique position in the nation’s capital — can advance scholarship and practice at the intersection of AI and democratic governance.
+This roundtable will gather the Georgetown University community to reflect on the intersections between artificial intelligence (AI) and democracy.
+It builds and expands on the two-panel event “Making AI Work for the People,” taking place March 25 on Georgetown University’s Capitol Campus.
+Following brief opening remarks from a small panel, roundtable attendees will engage in an open discussion, exploring key themes, unanswered questions, and implications for research, policy, and pedagogy relating to AI and democracy.
+The session offers an opportunity to deepen the previous evening’s conversation in a smaller, more intimate setting and to consider how Georgetown, given its unique position in the nation’s capital, can advance scholarship and practice at the intersection of AI and democratic governance.
 Lunch will be served.

-Hosts: Georgetown’s Democracy Initiative and Georgetown University’s Initiative on Artificial Intelligence and Democratic Citizenship (AIDC)
+Hosts: Georgetown Democracy Initiative and Georgetown University’s Initiative on Artificial Intelligence and Democratic Citizenship (AIDC)

 Location: Social Room, Healey Family Student Center – Hilltop Campus

-Registration: COMING SOON This event is open to the Georgetown community and the general public.
+Registration: RSVP— This event is open to the Georgetown community and the general public.

 2:00 PM – 3:30 PM | Book Event – Degrees of Freedom: On Robotics and Social Justice